N-Wouda/Slides/slides/elective_hours/elective_hours.md

 - Multiple weeks
 - Each week:
-  - Optimise schedule given beliefs about learner demands
+  - Optimise schedule given beliefs about learner needs
   - Update beliefs based on learner choices

+Note:

+Due to time limitations, I will not discuss the scheduling problem today.
+It can be solved, using mostly straightforward math.
+I would rather discuss learning/updating learner needs!

 ----

-# Optimise schedule
+## Notation

 TODO

 ----

-# Update beliefs
+## Update beliefs

 TODO